awesto/cookiecutter-django-shop/README.md

 After the above job has finished, point a browser onto http://localhost:8000/ and login with user *admin* and password *secret*.

 This demo uses SQLite as its database.
-It does neither support caching, nor full text searches.
+It neither supports caching, nor full text searches.

 ## Run django-SHOP demo in Docker